Mobile app development with nothing but an idea

 A good project comes from good communication

 The first stage of the project is analysis.
 This is the moment when the team asks as many questions as needed to get all the necessary information to start with the development.
 There are several ways of doing that, one of them is organizing workshops.
-They enable the team not only to get to know the client and their requirement, but notably, to find out who are/who will be the end users of the app, what they need and how to make the product useful for them.
+They enable the team not only to get to know the client and their requirements, but notably, to find out who are/who will be the end users of the app, what they need and how to make the product useful for them.

 At the beginning of the project the conversations are held even daily and usually go along with making designs or first wireframes.
-As the research is done, the team can give pieces of advice, line e.g. propose different features and solutions concerning the UI and UX.
+As the research is done, the team can give pieces of advice, e.g. propose different features and solutions concerning the UI and UX.
 This is actually the crucial part of your business development.
 Deciding about these functions and designs will directly affect the usefulness and overall look of your mobile app.
 In other words, these decisions influence whether the app will be downloaded and liked by users, and will therefore determine whether you’ll be successful.
 Nevertheless, no choices concerning the project will be made without your approval.
 So what you should remember is that close cooperation with the team will provide you with success.

 Communication usually takes place in several places.
 At FiveDotTwelve we always give our clients access to the Slack channel, where the discussions are held, and to Jira or other preferred project management tool, so they can see the work status and give comments on tasks performed by the team.
 It’s important to stick with 2–3 communication channels instead of using tons of them.